cs3216/cs3216.github.io/coursework/seminar/index.md

 There is a French think-tank, funded by UNESCO and the French Senate that looks out for digital innovations worldwide called [Netexplo](<https://web.archive.org/web/20170627001520/https://www.netexplo.org/en/intelligence/>).
 You will form groups of up to 4 people and each team please try to find a new innovation that has not yet been identified the past by Netexplo.

 Before you meet as a group, each member is to try his/her hand at identifying a recent innovation.
-Your group is to then meet to discuss to finally decide on the most innovative application and make a presentation about it to the rest of the class on **7 Sep 2020**.
-Each team is to put up their choice of the most innovative application on the innovation seminar groupings page on the [Google Sheet](<https://docs.google.com/spreadsheets/d/1NLYHL9P05ILK4aRw2qnvsRrWXNx1DNwiMmWSaUrHvSU/edit?usp=sharing>) as soon as possible (latest by **24 Aug 2020**) because duplication is not allowed and it will be first come, first served.
-Please double check that your team's choice has not been taken up by another group before you add to the Wiki.
-Tie-breakers would be decided based on the Wiki timestamps.
+Your group is to then meet to discuss to finally decide on the most innovative application and make a presentation about it to the rest of the class on **6 Sep 2021**.
+Each team is to put up their choice of the most innovative application on the innovation seminar groupings page on the [Google Sheet](<https://docs.google.com/spreadsheets/d/1ETibvkytQLAsnmM06O-JiWuUHfpKstC3uHqQgNLfpHk/edit?usp=sharing>) as soon as possible (latest by **23 Aug 2021**) because duplication is not allowed and it will be first come, first served.
+Please double check that your team's choice has not been taken up by another group before you add to the google sheet.

 ## Grading and Admin